 I research data visualization as a computer science PhD canditate and a National Science Foundation graduate research fellow at Brown University, where I am advised by David Laidlaw.
-My dissertation committee members are Jeff Huang, Ben Raphael, and Karen Schloss.

 Exploring visualization design spaces

 I created a collection of hierarchal visualization annotations and developed a prototype to explore the design space for phylogenetic design classification results. (paper)

 I designed a new feature set based on recent eyetracking advances to classify visualization interaction behavior by mining anonymized cancer visual analysis mouse interaction logs. (under review)